nehrom-dev/nehrom-dev/README.md

 # Hi, I'm Kirill! 👋

 ### I 💗 Backend development!
-I've been programming for 5 years.
-I started with Python, but have really found a passion for Backend development.
+I started programming with HTML, but have really found a passion for Backend development.
 * 🌍  I'm based in Ukraine, Zaporozhye.

 ## 🤳 My socials